Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

 Amiri-Zarandi et al. \cite{Amiri-Zarandi} proposed a fog architecture scheme.
-The interactions between the nodes and the blockchain can be directly or via edge nodes.
-The nodes are divided into clusters and they communicate with a fog device.
-The social connection between the devices are used for trust evaluation.
-The scheme also works with recommendation, that are being filtered by a lightweight algorithm.
-The blockchain is used for storing the trust related data.The malicious nodes can perform BMA, BSA, SFA and DoS.
+The interactions between the nodes and the blockchain can occur directly or via edge nodes.
+The nodes are divided into clusters, and they communicate with a fog device.
+The social connection between the devices is used for trust evaluation.
+The scheme also works with recommendations that are filtered by a lightweight algorithm.
+The blockchain is used for storing trust-related data.
+The malicious nodes can perform BMA, BSA, SFA, and DoS.
 Honesty was used as the trust parameter.
 Also, the following experiments took place using the Ethereum blockchain: performance evaluation and experimental comparison with other models.
 The results were presented in diagrams and tables.
+The authors do not study any blockchain-related attacks.
+This approach dynamically selects counselors, as one node might be a good fit at first but behave maliciously afterward.
+Also, they perform cost analysis in terms of gas.

-Esposito et al. \cite{ESPOSITO} proposed a system consisting of IoT nodes that communicate with edge nodes, that participate in a blockchain.
+Esposito et al. \cite{ESPOSITO} proposed a system consisting of IoT nodes that communicate with edge nodes that participate in a blockchain.
 The blockchain stores a smart contract that periodically stores the trust scores.
 The smart contract receives the real numbers extracted from the nodes and uses fuzzy logic to translate the real numbers into linguistic terms.
-The main threat of the system is to store on the blockchain a false value for the computed trust score.
-So, the solution is focusing on finding a way to reject these kind of false messages.
-A game theoretic approach was employed forming a game between the edge node and a common node.
+The main threat to the system is to store on the blockchain a false value for the computed trust score.
+So, the solution is to focus on finding a way to reject these kinds of false messages.
+A game-theoretic approach was employed, forming a game between the edge node and a common node.
 A node has two available actions: to send a message or to avoid sending a message.
 This message might contain malicious data.
 At the reception of the message, the edge node can do only two possible actions: Y indicating that it accepts the message and passes it to the blockchain participants to update its state, or N indicating that it rejects the message and does not pass it to the blockchain.
-Real sensors was used for performing the following experiments: comparison with other models, belief evolution, attack success probability with and without the proposed defense.
+Real sensors were used for performing the following experiments: comparison with other models, belief evolution, and attack success probability with and without the proposed defense.
 The final results of the experiments were presented in diagrams.
+The authors do not deal with blockchain-related attacks.
+Messages coming from untrusted sources are blocked.